Daily Jobs › Project Management

 Today, social loafing is a firmly-established socio-psychological phenomenon that affects all kinds of groups, whether at home, school, or work.

-Effects of Social Loafing in the Workplace
+Effects of Social Loafing on Workplace Productivity

 Social loafing might be a widely observed phenomenon in psychology, but how exactly does it affect us in the workplace?